Patrick Caulfield

 Patrick Joseph Caulfield, CBE RA (29 January 1936 – 29 September 2005), was an English painter and printmaker known for his bold canvases, which often incorporated elements of photorealism within a pared-down scene.
 Examples of his work are Pottery and Still Life Ingredients.

 Early life

-Patrick Joseph Caulfield was born on 29 January 1936 at 17 All Saints Road, Acton, west London.
-During the second world war Caulfield's family returned to Bolton in 1945, where his parents were born, to work at the De Havilland factory.
+Patrick Joseph Caulfield was born on the 29th of January, 1936 at 17 All Saints Road, Acton, west London.
+During the second world war Caulfield's family returned to Bolton, where his parents had been born, and his father worked at the De Havilland factory.
 Leaving Acton Secondary Modern at the age of 15, Caulfield secured a position as a filing clerk at Crosse & Blackwell and later transferred to the design studio, working on food display and carrying out menial tasks.
 At 17, he joined the Royal Air Force at RAF Northwood, pre-empting requirement for national service.
 Inspired by the 1952 film Moulin Rouge about the artist Henri de Toulouse-Lautrec, he spent his free time attending evening classes at Harrow School of Art (now part of the University of Westminster).